sjtrimble/angular/aio/content/getting-started/index.md

 #### 1. Create a products folder

 Right click on the `app` folder and create a new folder named `products`.
-This folder will contain the relevant functionality for the `products` feature area.
+This folder will contain the related components and functionality for the `products` feature area.

 #### 2. Create a product interface